 Global membership organisation that promotes sustainable sugarcane production, processing and trade around the world.
 In October 2019, we became the first company in the food and beverage industry to obtain Bonsucro Chain of Custody certification for the sourcing of all plant-based polymers for our packages, ensuring traceability across all stages in the sugar cane supply chain, from feedstock production to consumption.

 An international non-profit, formerly known as the Carbon Disclosure Project, runs a global disclosure system for investors, companies, cities, states and regions to manage their environmental impacts.
-Tetra Pak has been included in the CDP leadership band for six years in a row and scored an outstanding double ‘A’ for climate and forests programmes in 2021, making for three years in a row.
-In addition, Tetra Pak was recognized as a Supplier Engagement Leader for the fifth time in a row in 2021.
+In 2022, Tetra Pak has been included in the CDP leadership band for seven years in a row and scored an outstanding double ‘A’ for climate and forests programmes, making for four years in a row.
+In addition, the same year Tetra Pak was recognized as a Supplier Engagement Leader for the fifth time in a row.